$263.00 GST incl

-A USB is included with the book.
-The USB provides easy access to the reproducible pages, which include the 114 play activity pages, the parent handouts, and a Play Background Checklist.
+A QR code is listed in the book to access the website to download the reproducible pages, which include the 114 play activity pages, the parent handouts, and a Play Background Checklist.
 The Play Background Checklist can be used in conjunction with the Pretend Play Enjoyment Developmental Checklist or the Child-Initiated Pretend Play Assessment 2.
 A play assessment is essential to ascertain where therapy begins.

 Training workshops on Learn to Play Therapy are also available, depending on demand, and are offered online or face to face, see Workshops.